 6. What is the difference between Google Chat and Google Talk??

-Google Chat is integrated in your Gmail interface and allows you to chat with other gmail users on your contact list without re-authentication.
+For students, Google Chat is integrated in your Gmail interface and allows you to chat with other gmail users on your contact list without re-authentication.
 For faculty and staff it is recommended that they active and upgrade their accounts to Google +.
 From there Google Hangouts can be used to communicate as needed.

 Google Talk requires a separate Google account and a light client (Google Talk client) to be installed.
 Your MIDAS password credentials are not passed and you will be prompted to log in again on Google's site using your "Secondary Password" or another personal Gmail account.
 Google Talk offers free voice calls, voicemail for when your contacts are offline and file transfers while chatting.
 Also, PC-to-PC voice calls (VoIP) are practical and offer great quality.
 The person on the other end can be anywhere in the world as long as he or she is connected to the Google Talk network.